osdajiba/option-hedge---spread-strategy/README.md

 1. Modify the configurations in `conf/config.json` according to your data file paths.

-2. check if you have the files 'db/available_data_path', 'db/datasets' and 'db/result'
+2. check if you have the files `db/available_data_path`, `db/datasets`.
-   if you not have these files, please run the notebook file first: 'db/data_engine.ipynb'
+   if you not have these files, please run the notebook file first: `db/data_engine.ipynb`

 3. Run the main script if using windows cmd: